Baby Carrier Weight Limits

 • If your baby is over 6 months and sitting independently you can consider back carrying which could be helpful as the baby’s weight is more evenly distributed on your back.

 • Ensure proper positioning at all stages and phases of babywearing and check in regularly with your little one during the hike.
+Make sure their airway is always open, you can see baby’s face and nose and there is an open air flow to baby’s airway throughout the hike.

 Is it Safe to Carry My Baby Facing Outwards?

-Facing out is typically encouraged for older infants (from 6 months of age) when your baby is able to hold himself up more securely with good head and neck control.
 Babies who are showing more curiosity and enjoy seeing and interacting with the outside surroundings may enjoy facing out for a short period of time.
-Facing out can encourage more active engagement with the environment however this position tends to lead to babies becoming overstimulated so therefore a short period of time of facing out is recommended.
+Facing out can encourage more active engagement with the environment however this position tends to lead to babies becoming overstimulated so therefore only for a short period of time of facing out is recommended.
 Perhaps for a short walk or for a little while during a social event.
 It can be tricky to check in with your baby if he is facing out as it makes it more difficult to pick up on his facial cues and expressions.

 It is not recommended that a baby falls asleep in the facing out position as there is no head support.
 When a baby falls asleep while facing out in the carrier, his head will naturally fall forward which can cause an uncomfortable position and possible airway obstruction.